 Fever is the primary symptom of many illnesses such as ARI, malaria and measles among others, which cause numerous deaths in developing countries.
 For this reason, mothers were asked whether their children had suffered from a fever during the two weeks preceding the survey.
-Figure 31 shows that, during this time period, 22 percent of children had a fever in the East Province compared to 19 percent at the national level.
-Under-five children in Ngoma (41 percent) were most likely to have had a fever while children in Kirehe were the least to have it (11 percent).
+Figure 31 shows that, during this time period, 21 percent of children had a fever in the South Province compared to 19 percent at national level.
+Under-five children in Kamonyi and Gisagara (25 percent, each) were more likely to have had a fever than children in Nyamagabe (13 percent).

-Figure 31: Prevalence of fever among children under five years
+Figure 30: Prevalence of fever among children under-five years